Trans-Code/organizer-manual/conferences/README.md

 ## Conference tickets

 Some conferences can be very expensive, others are free.
 If you can arrange for free entrance to the conference for participants, great!
-Discount?
-Still good!
-Just crunch the numbers and see if you can make up the difference with sponsorship funds.
+If not, at least try to make the Trans\*Code event free or nearly free for attendees.

 ## Space for the workshop